patrick-crawford/WEB422-Backup/notes/intro-angular-jwt.md

 * A "JWT" module to help us work with JSON Web Tokens
 * An "Authentication" service to manage the authentication tasks and JWT
-* "User Registration" and "Login" components / routes
+* A "Login" component / route
 * "Route Guards" to stop the user from navigating to "protected" routes
 * "Http Interceptor" to automatically attach an "Authorization" header (containing the user's JWT) to requests for data.